tzyguan/member-list/README.md

 I will specify their name, email, and telephone number And those infomation will appear on the first row along with current date and time.
+I can remove member information from the list.
 ```

 ## Implementation